jagerman/fracdist/README.md

 ## Requirements

-This program requires the GNU Scientific Library, and requires perl and CMake to compile.
+This program requires perl, CMake, Eigen3 and Boost to compile, but has no special runtime requirements.

 ## Building